Posts Tagged ‘Halloween’

 In response, his father pushed the TV harder, this time making it tip for just a moment.
 His fingers also accidentally hit the DVD panel.
 The sound of the DVD tray opening accompanied the banging sound of the whole device hitting the floor.

 “What is going on in here?”
 Franklin’s mother burst into the room.
 His parents resumed they’re argument but at least took it out in the hallway.
 Franklin quickly knelled down to look at his electronics equipment.
-The lights were still on on the display of the DVD player, indicating that it still worked.
-Still, it was too late, the damage was already done.
+The lights were still visible on the display of the DVD player, indicating that it still worked.
+Unfortunately, it was too late, the damage was already done.
 Franklin’s face reflected up at him from part of the DVD, tears fell from his eyes onto part of the disc.
 These tears wouldn’t change the fact that this DVD that was just gifted to him was now cracked in half.

 April 20th, 1999 Tri-Country High School, Plainfield Wisconsin